-9.4.1 All applicants must be off probation and have a minimum of three years of experience in their respective field (sworn and civilian).
+8.3.1 All applicants must be off probation and have a minimum of three years of experience in their perspective field (sworn and civilian).
 Candidates should be well adjusted in both their personal and professional environments.
-They should not have been the subject of any serious disciplinary action or administrative investigation.
 They should have a sincere desire to assist their fellow employees and be willing to respect and maintain confidentiality.